Shadow2ube/rot/README.md

 ### 1. Why
 ROT is a part of a grade 12 computer science project my friend and I are working on.
-The whole point of the program is to allow for remote access to a system from a REST client without needing to go through the hassle of setting up port forwarding. the whole system runs on REST because we couldn't be bothered with a custom TCP protocol
+The whole point of the program is to allow for remote access to a exec from a REST client without needing to go through the hassle of setting up port forwarding. the whole exec runs on REST because we couldn't be bothered with a custom TCP protocol

 ### 2. How does it work?